geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 So that's pretty nice.
 It's a bit faster.
 And none of the slowness is in the linearizer itself.
-The thing I'm going to work on this week is...
+The thing I'm going to work on this week is..
 I'm going to write a whole set of micro benchmarks for things like UOP creation and tuplize and toposort and like the UOP children stuff.
 I think if I could get speed up there, that's like the biggest place that all the time is being spent now.
 But yeah, overall, I'm pretty happy with the Python speed.